Other financial service activities, except insurance and pension funding industry leads the sector in terms of number of establishments

 n'sp = number of responding establishments in the non-certainty employment stratum with TE of 20-99 for the industry domain within each geographic domain (region)

-Response rate for Financial and Insurance Activities sector for all establishments was 81.4 percent (1,210 out of 1,445 establishments).
+Response rate for Financial and Insurance Activities establishments with TE of 20 and over was 92.4 percent (629 out of 681establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Reports of the remaining non-reporting establishments were taken from other available data sources and financial statements from Securities and Exchange Commission (SEC). and other available data sources.
-However, there were establishments which were found to be duplicates of another establishments and out-of-scope were not incleded in the generation of statistical tables.
+Reports of the remaining non-reporting establishments were taken from financial statements from Securities and Exchange Commission (SEC). and other available data sources.
+Reports of establishments which were found to be duplicate of another establishment’s report, out-of-scope and out of business in 2017 were not included in the generation of statistical tables.

 Limitation of Data

 The survey covered only the formal sector of the economy.

 Concepts and Definition of Terms